 3. People Skills

 Most of the responsibilities of an operations manager involve dealing with people.
-It means that they must know how to relate with the employees, outside stakeholders, and other members of senior management.
-An operations manager should know how to manage the fine lines with other colleagues by knowing how to communicate, listen, and relate to them at professional and personal levels.
+This means that they must know how to relate with the employees, outside stakeholders, and other members of senior management.
+An operations manager should know how to manage the fine lines with other colleagues by knowing how to communicate, listen, and relate to them on professional and personal levels.

 In this age of rapidly advancing technologies, an operations manager needs to have an affinity for technology in order to be in a position to design processes that are both efficient and tech-compliant.
 Modern organizations are becoming increasingly tech-dependent in order to gain a competitive advantage in the market.

-It means that most of the processes conducted manually, such as procurement, must transition to the more efficient automated processes.
+This means that most of the processes conducted manually, such as procurement, must transition to more efficient automated processes.
 When an operations manager is familiar with the latest innovations in the tech industry, they can use the innovations to improve internal processes.